-Marx Lithographed Tin Spinning Top “Ballet Dancer” Gyroscopic Ballerina for Sale
+Marx Lithographed Tin Spinning Top “Ballet Dancer” Gyroscopic Ballerina Set for Sale

-We have for you an unusual tin, lithographed spinning top “Ballet Dancer” manufactured by Louis Marx & Company of New York City, New York.
+We have for you a set of unusual tin, lithographed spinning “Ballet Dancer” tops manufactured by Louis Marx & Company of New York City, New York.

-This beautiful, fragile, tin ballerina operates by holding the ballerina in your hand and inserting the spinning rod as far as it will go into the slot on her dresses edge.
+These beautiful, fragile, tin ballerinas operate by holding the ballerina in your hand and inserting the spinning rod as far as it will go into the slot on her dresses edge.
 To start the motor spinning you pull the spinning rod out quickly and place her on the floor or a flat smooth surface.
 To adjust her spinning you would have adjusted a small wire or spring at her feet.
-While her spinning motor does still operate the delicate spring that used to be at the dancer’s feet to control the spinning of the dancer is no longer there and her spinning rod is missing.
+While her spinning motor does still operate the delicate spring that used to be at the dancer’s feet to control the spinning of the dancer is no longer there.
 Marx apparently produced this toy based on an earlier Einfalt toy.

-Our example of this Marx “Ballet Dancer” spinning top is in great all original condition with no breaks, restorations, repairs, or touch ups.
-This piece shows the usual patina, dust, chips, scuffs, surface rust, scratches, and wear that are to be expected from age and play.
-It is approximately 5 ¾” H. We invite you to view the photos to further determine quality and condition.
+Our example of these Marx “Ballet Dancer” spinning tops are in great all original condition with no breaks, restorations, repairs, or touch ups.
+These pieces show the usual patina, dust, chips, scuffs, surface rust, scratches, and wear that are to be expected from age and play.
+They are approximately 5 ¾” H. We invite you to view the photos to further determine quality and condition.

 A brief history of Louis Marx & Company of New York City, New York: